 In Tennessee, a landlord who wants to raise the rent on a month-to-month tenancy or end that tenancy generally must give at least 30 days' written notice before the change takes effect.
-Because rent on a month-to-month arrangement is treated as part of the terms that renew each period, the landlord usually cannot raise it mid-period or by surprise.
-Tennessee has no statewide rent control or rent stabilization, and state law actually prohibits cities and counties from creating their own rent control.
-Disputes over notice and evictions are typically handled in General Sessions Court through what Tennessee calls a detainer warrant.
+Because rent on a month-to-month arrangement is part of the terms that renew each period, the landlord cannot raise it mid-period or by surprise.
+Tennessee has no statewide rent control or rent stabilization, and state law prohibits cities and counties from creating their own rent control.
+Disputes over notice and evictions are handled in General Sessions Court through what Tennessee calls a detainer warrant.

 Raising rent on a month-to-month tenancy

 There is no dollar cap on how much a Tennessee landlord can raise the rent.
 The protection tenants have is about timing and notice, not amount.
-To change a term of a month-to-month tenancy, including the rent, the landlord generally must give written notice before the start of the rental period the increase will apply to.
+To change a term of a month-to-month tenancy, including the rent, the landlord must give written notice before the start of the rental period the increase will apply to.

-If you do not agree to the new rent, you typically can give your own notice and move out rather than be bound by the higher amount.
+If you do not agree to the new rent, you can give your own notice and move out rather than be bound by the higher amount.

 Ending a month-to-month tenancy

 If you signed a lease for a set term, such as one year at a stated monthly rent, the landlord generally cannot raise the rent during that term unless the lease itself contains a clause expressly allowing it.
-The rent is locked for the length of the lease.
+In URLTA counties the State says so flatly: “If your lease says that, the landlord can't raise the rent until the lease ends.”

 Read your lease's renewal and holdover language.
 Some Tennessee leases automatically convert to month-to-month at the old rent unless someone gives notice; others renew for another full term.
+If you hold over without the landlord's consent, § 66-28-512(c) exposes you to back rent, attorney's fees and other damages.

 Rent control in Tennessee

 What can still vary locally are things like rental registration, codes enforcement, and some procedural details, not caps on rent.
+In URLTA counties, § 66-28-102 now also preempts the whole field of landlord-tenant regulation.

 Because there is no cap, the realistic limits on a steep increase are your notice rights, your willingness to move, and any anti-retaliation and anti-discrimination protections in state and federal law.